streamlit/docs/content/develop/concepts/architecture/threading.md

 Since you are reading this page, chances are that you have already noticed such messages.

-Many Streamlit APIs, including `st.session_state` and multiple builtin widgets, expect themselves to run on a ScriptThread.
+Many Streamlit APIs, including `st.session_state` and multiple builtin widgets, expect themselves to run on a script thread.
 Such APIs are typically related to per-session or per-page-run internal states.

 In a happy scenario, such code finds the `ScriptRunContext` object attached to the current thread (like in the illustriial code above).
 But when such Streamlit APIs couldn't, they issue such warnings or errors.